GlebSBrykin/Resume/README.md

 ### Deep learning & Programming

 * Gleb S. Brykin: _The System.AI Project: Fully Managed Cross-Platform Machine Learning and Data Analysis Stack for .NET Ecosystem_.
 In Artificial Intelligence in Management, Control, and Data Processing Systems.
 Proceedings of the All-Russian Scientific Conference (Moscow, April 27–28, 2022), pp. 166-172, ISBN 978-5-7038-5911-7
+* Gleb S. Brykin: _Patch2Vec: a simple and efficient convolution algorithm for mobile neural networks_.
+In Intelligent Data Processing: Theory and Applications: Book of abstract of the 14th International Conference (Moscow, 2022), pp. 147-149, ISBN 978-5-907366-77-0

 ## Conferences